Mortgage Calculator: How to Estimate Your Monthly Payment and Total Loan Cost

 Common Mortgage Mistakes to Avoid

-• Budgeting only for principal and interest.Taxes, insurance, and HOA fees can easily add 20-35% to your monthly housing cost.
+- Budgeting only for principal and interest.Taxes, insurance, and HOA fees can easily add 20-35% to your monthly housing cost.
 The rate advertised on a lender's landing page is not the number you will actually pay.
+Run the full payment through the mortgage calculator with taxes and insurance to see your true PITI cost, or use the principal and interest calculator to see how little of an early payment actually pays down the loan.

-• Putting down less than 20% without running the PMI math.
+- Putting down less than 20% without running the PMI math.
 PMI on a low-down-payment loan adds $100-$300/month that builds zero equity.
 That is $36,000 out the window over ten years on a typical loan.
-Use our home equity calculator to see how quickly you're actually building equity with each payment.
+Our PMI calculator shows the monthly cost and the exact month it cancels — or use the mortgage calculator with PMI to see that premium folded into your full payment — while the home equity calculator tracks how quickly you're actually building equity with each payment.

-• Fixating on the monthly payment instead of total cost.A 30-year loan "feels" cheap because the monthly number is smaller, but you pay back more than twice the amount you borrowed.
-Always check the total-interest column.
+- Fixating on the monthly payment instead of total cost.A 30-year loan "feels" cheap because the monthly number is smaller, but you pay back more than twice the amount you borrowed.
+Always check the total-interest column — the mortgage interest calculator breaks down exactly how much of that total is interest and how extra payments shrink it.
+And remember that principal and interest are only part of the picture.
+The house payment calculator adds maintenance and utilities to show the true monthly cost of owning the home.

 Tips for Getting the Best Mortgage Rate